MXM and Wolf Cousins: Denniz PoP and Cheiron beginnings

-In 1992, when Cheiron was established, Denniz Pop had parted ways with the SweMix collective, due to creative differences, and wanted to concentrate solely on the operations behind Cheiron.
+In 1992, when Cheiron was established, Denniz Pop had parted ways with the SweMix collective due to creative differences, wanting to concentrate solely on the operations behind Cheiron.
 During that time, Pop received a demo from Danish company Mega Records of a song recorded by then-unknown band Ace of Base.
-He was not initially impressed by the demo, but was stuck with it for a while when he decided to listen to it over and over until he said "I gotta do something with this" and the solution was to make a reggae tune out of it.
-The song was eventually recorded at the SweMix Studio and was given the title "All That She Wants".
-The track was an unexpected hit and catapulted both Ace of Base and Denniz PoP into stardom.
-Later on that same year, record producer Douglas Carr was employed at Cheiron Studios to help carry Denniz's initial sound and mix it with other genres, as well as just dance music.
+He was not initially impressed by the demo but after repeated listens decided to transform it into a reggae song.
+The song was eventually recorded at the SweMix Studio and was given the title "All That She Wants," becoming an unexpected hit for both parties.
+Later that year, record producer Douglas Carr was employed at Cheiron Studios to help carry Denniz's initial sound and mix it with other genres.

-By 1993, Denniz's original idea of publishing and promoting records went downhill and decided to concentrate on what he was good at, which was writing and producing music.
-At the time, he was looking at producing music that had a more dance-heavy approach when Tom Talomaa recognized the work of glam metal band It's Alive, whose frontman and founder was renowned record producer and songwriter Max Martin (known by his former stage name Martin White).
-The band was eventually signed to Denniz's Cheiron label and was the creative director behind the band's second album Earthquake Visions.
-The album, along with its promotional efforts, added up to disappointing numbers and failed to meet success, however Denniz encouraged Max to write more songs and took him on as his mentor, giving him the name Max Martin to replace his stage name.
-From joining the team, Max stated that it took him around two years to get used to his surroundings and to learn from Denniz.
+By 1993, Denniz's idea of publishing and promoting records went downhill and decided to concentrate solely on writing and producing music.
+He was pursuing a more dance-heavy sound when Tom Talomaa recognized the work of glam metal band It's Alive, whose frontman and founder was renowned record producer and songwriter Max Martin (known by his former stage name Martin White).
+The band was eventually signed to Cheiron and Denniz served as the creative director for the band's second album Earthquake Visions.
+The album fell short of commercial expectations.
+In spite of this, Denniz took Max under his wing, encouraging him to continue writing songs.
+He also gave him the name Max Martin in place of his previous stage name.
+After joining, Max stated that it took him around two years to get used to his new occupation.